This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 It is possible for this condition to begin developing during the childhood of the patient, though there are those who may experience it when they are older due to an injury or some of the wear and tear that comes with age.
 Proper care of the feet and considering some good arch supports could be the solution that you need.

-The Symptoms of Flat Feet
+The Symptoms Of Flat Feet

 In many cases, this issue is not going to cause any pain and you will not need to seek out treatment if this is the case for you.
-But some people who have this condition may notice that there is pain that accompanies it.
+However, some people who have this condition may notice that there is pain that accompanies it.
 This pain will often be felt in the arch or the heel area of the foot and it can get worse if you are active.

 For some patients, it is possible to notice swelling along the inside of the ankle as well.
 If the pain gets bad enough that it is hard to move around often and doesn’t seem to get better, then it may be time to discuss the issue with your doctor.